RuMurf/tunder/README.md

 For my undergraduate final year project I was tasked with researching and developing a music recognition application (similar existing applications such as Shazam and Musicxmatch).
 This is the resulting application.

-After experimenting with different Machine Learning and Information Retrieval methods I decided to follow a very similar aproach to the original Shazam algorithm.
+After experimenting with different Machine Learning and Information Retrieval methods I decided to follow a similar aproach to the original [Shazam algorithm][Shazam-paper].

+### The algorithm

+The algorithm uses audio "fingerprints" to identify clips of music in the presence of noise (as there would be in a sample recorded through an end user device's microphone).
+Each track in the database is run through this fingerprinting process and the fingerprint is what is saved to the database.
+These fingerprints contain the most important identifying information of a track in a very compact form, allowing for smaller databases and faster matching.

+The matching process is very similar to that of human fingerprint matching.
+The sample clip is run through the same fingerprinting process and the resuting fingerprint is matched againts all the fingerprints in the database.
+There will be some false matches and not all points on the sample fingerprint will match the correct track.
+However, this process works on the basis that a vast majority of points will match, at a given time position, on the original track over other tracks in the database.

 <p align="right">(<a href="#top">back to top</a>)</p>